honahuku/manifest/README.md

 # manifest
-This repository contains Kubernetes manifest files and Docker configuration files.
+This repository contains manifest files and config files for each application that will be deployed to Honahuku's home k8s cluster.

 ## Overview
 ### Kubernetes Manifest Files